Upgrade TLS Certificate

 2. Verify Events

 Search Loggly for events with the tag as RsyslogTLS over the past hour.
 If if doesn’t work, see the troubleshooting section below.

 Manual Certificate Upgrade

-For Linux or Unix-based machines, follow the below instructions to upgrade your rsyslog TLS certificate.
-For Windows machines, follow the instructions on the nxlog TLS Configuration page.
-For Syslog-ng, follow the instructions on the Syslog-ng TLS configuration page.
+For Linux or Unix-based machines, follow the instructions below to upgrade your rsyslog TLS certificate.

 Browse to ca.d directory inside /etc/rsyslog.d/keys/ca.d which we created in Rsyslog TLS Configuration.

 Open up the configuration file (22-loggly.conf)

 Update the certificate path with the new path given below.

 Restart rsyslog after making changes in configuration.

 We provide a test collector with the new certificate installed so that you can test the connection to Loggly.
 The test collector is only meant for temporary use and should not be used for full data volume.
 Therefore, you should switch back to the regular collector after the test is complete.
 Follow the steps below to perform the test: